vikumsw/vikumsw.github.io/research/index.md

 My interests broadly lie in the fields of machine learning and artificial intelligence.

 I used my time as an undergraduate to explore few different domains.
-Mentioned below are the publications I managed during the exploration.
+Mentioned below are the publications I contributed to during the exploration.

 ### Publications